THINGS TO DO

-We are in the Montagne Noire, at the border of the Haut-Languedoc Regional Nature Park, comprising a very diverse range of countryside.
+We find ourselves in the captivating Montagne Noire, nestled at the border of the Haut-Languedoc Regional Nature Park, which showcases an incredible diversity of landscapes.

 The domain is located at the heart of the Montagne Noire, a small, medium-high mountain range.
 This preserved mountain range knows a very diverse landscape.
 Witness to this are the dark spruce, oak and beech forests on the north side, and the vineyards, shrubs and olive trees on the south side.
 The highest point is the Pic de Nore with 1214 meters, an ideal goal for cyclists or hikers.
 There are plenty of things to do here, all close by Fount Estremiero.

 There are a lot of beautiful hikes, starting from the domain or the town of Castans, with different difficulty degrees.
 Some examples are:

 Four km uphill, you'll find a nice lake in the village of Pradelles.
 You can have a swim in the lake or have an ice-cream in the bar.